The-Microservice-Dungeon/decisionlog/_decisions/game-tech-stack.md

 ## How is this decision evaluated?

-The decision was based on the experience the team had regarding the possibilitys for programming languages.
+The decision was based on the experience the team had regarding the possibilities for programming languages.

 ## Resolution Details